TristanGoss/esds-apps/README.md

 ```

 ## Development setup
+### cairosvg
+Note that this software uses cairosvg, and so needs to install some non-python dependencies.
+If using Linux, these are clearly recorded in the Dockerfile, and you can simply follow the steps there to set up a dev environment.
+If on windows, things are more tricky.

+To install cairosvg on windows, first download the GTK 3 Windows runtime from:
+https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases.
+Make sure you add to path when installing.

+### Linting
 We use Ruff for linting.
 When developing, please install the pre-commit hooks after installing the package:
 ```bash
 poetry install